isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-cedar-swing-set/index.md

 ###  [4.
 Thompsons WaterSeal TH.A21711-16 Advanced Natural Wood Protector](https://www.amazon.com/dp/B00C0E0PR2/?tag=p-policy-20)

 Thompsons WaterSeal Natural Wood Protector offers one coat protection that attacks mildew and protects playset against UV damage.
-The [stain](https://pestpolicy.com/best-stain-for-douglas-fir-door/) is waterproofer you can apply it immediately after cleaning your playset.
+The [stain](https://pestpolicy.com/best-stain-for-douglas-fir-door/)is waterproofer you can apply it immediately after cleaning your playset.

 When painting a wooden swing set, you may want to consider the Thompson's Water Seal Natural Wood Protector.
 This stain is prepared explicitly for cedar playset maintenance.